-A podcast companion to Entertainment On Amtrak
+The podcast companion to entertainment on Amtrak

-Free entertainment on the train
+Free entertainment on Amtrak

 Watching the scenery is one of my favorite forms of entertainment that only rail travel allows.